 E.5.
-In 2017, the Hamworthy rail depot reopened and around 83,000 tonnes were imported by rail from Somerset or elsewhere.
-The maximum amount imported in any one year since 2003 was 160,000 tonnes in 2004.
+In 2018, Hanson's ceased using the Hamworthy rail depot for importing crushed rock from the Mendips.
+A local quarry company has taken over the lease but to date no crushed rock has been imported by rail as maintenance/repairs to the line are awaited.
+Historically, the maximum amount imported in any one year since 2003 was 160,000 tonnes in 2004.
 The 10 year average, measured from 2003 to 2012, was some 90,000 tonnes per annum.
 Indications are that there is capacity to import at least 90,000 tonnes per annum and this could increase provided demand existed and subject to other constraints.